 Born into an artistic family, Francesco Saverio Pedrini studied piano with his mother and counterpoint with his father from a young age.
 He received his Organ diploma in Parma and continued with postgraduate studies at the famed Schola Cantorum in Basel.
 Pedrini is a prizewinner in International Organ Competitions in Belgium and Italy and has performed as soloist and chamber musician with Kammerorchester Basel, L'Onda Armonica, L'Aura Soave, Le Parlement de Musique, I Virtuosi delle Muse, Giovanni Antonini, Martin Gester, Paul McCreesh and many others.
 He has recorded for Naïve, Sony Classical, Claves, and other labels.
 A 2016 Claves recording of music by Cazzati was widely praised.
 Pedrini also directs the acclaimed ensemble Voces Suaves and is the founder of the vocal group La Pedrina, which he directs.
 Since 2007 he helped direct the Opera Program at the Schola Cantorum Basiliensis.

-Violinist Minna Pensola performs extensively as a chamber musician and soloist collaborating with conductors such as Sakari Oramo, Olari Elts, Eva Ollikainen and John Storgårds.
-She is a founding member of the Finnish string quartet, Meta4, which took first prize at the Dimitri Shostakovich String Quartet Competition (Moscow 2004) and the Joseph Haydn Chamber Music Competition (Vienna 2007).
-Pensola is also co-founder of The Punavuori Chamber Music Society, and runs a club for classical music in Helsinki.
-She teaches violin at the Sibelius Academy and has also acted as an artistic director of the Sysmä Summer Sounds Festival in Finland from 2006-2012.
-Pensola studied at the Sibelius Academy, Musikhochschule Zürich and European Chamber Music Academy (ECMA) and enjoyed valuable guidance of Kaija Saarikettu, Ana Chumachenko, Hatto Beyrle and Josef Rissin.
-She plays the Carlo Bergonzi violin (1732) kindly on loan from Signe ja Ane Gyllenberg Foundation.
+Minna Pensola performs as a chamber musician, soloist and leader.
+She is a founding member of Meta4 string quartet which is the first prize winner of the Dimitri Shostakovich String Quartet Competition (Moscow 2004) and the Joseph Haydn Chamber Music Competition (Vienna 2007).
+She is also a co-founder of The Punavuori Chamber concert series, and runs a club for classical music in her home town Helsinki.
+She acted as an artistic director for the Sysmä Summer Sounds Festival in Finland years 2006-2012.
+During the seasons 2019-2021 Pensola will work as an artistic partner of Joensuu City Orchestra.
+Minna Pensola teaches violin at the Sibelius Academy and is tutor at the European Chamber Music Academy (ECMA).
+Her own studies took her to through the Sibelius Academy, Musikhochschule Zürich and European Chamber Music Academy (ECMA).
+Minna Pensola plays a Carlo Bergonzi violin (1732) kindly on loan from Signe ja Ane Gyllenberg Foundation.

 Soprano Molly Quinn captivates audiences in a diverse repertoire ranging from Monteverdi to the Rolling Stones.
 Praised by The New York Times for her “arresting sweetness and simplicity,” Ms. Quinn has appeared as a soloist with many classical and early music ensembles including Apollo's Fire, the Knights NYC, Bang on a Can All-Stars, Portland Baroque Orchestra, Clarion Music Society, and she performs regularly with TENET and Music at Trinity Wall Street.
 Noted for her interpretations of baroque composers, The New York Times described her performance of Johann Christoph Bach as “beautifully and meltingly sung.”
 Ms Quinn has also garnered acclaim for her work crossing genres.
 Exciting performances to look for during the 2016-2017 season include the role of Dido in Purcell's Dido and Aeneas at The Kennedy Center, tour dates in Chile, the UK and Abu Dhabi with the Bang on a Can All-Stars, and TENET's performance at Carnegie Hall. mollyquinn.com